MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/getting-started.md

 ## Where do I start?

-If you are new to SharePoint Server, Before you start, make a plan as to what you want to do and where you are going.
+If you are new to SharePoint Server, make a plan as to what you want to do and where you are going.
 If you have never deployed SharePoint, consider how large an installation you need.

 |**Are you...**|**Consider**|
 |:-----|:-----|